COR1999/covid_case/readme.md

 ### Checkout
 1. Attempting to submit the checkout form without filling out the required fields.
 The form will display a message saying this field is required. :heavy_check_mark:
 2. Check to see if the card number is valid.
 If the card number is not valid an error message will be displayed under the card input. :heavy_check_mark:
-3. For testing i used Stripe Development Card
+3. For testing I used Stripe Development Card
 Card number - 4242 4242 4242 4242
 CVC - Any 3 digit number.
 Expire date - Any date in the future